 By spending a few hours making sure your car is clean and tidy inside and out, you can add hundreds to the value of it.

 Similarly to part exchange, selling your car privately all starts with a little research.
-By finding out how much your car is worth through looking at similar adverts, you can make sure you’re offering the best price.
+By finding out how much your car is worth by looking at similar adverts, you can make sure you’re offering the best price.

 Looking at other listings – particularly seemingly successful ones – can also give you an idea of how and where to advertise your car.